alexDory/rdxdemo/README.md

     fprime-util generate
     fprime-util build
     ```
 This will generate and build the project using the [settings.ini](settings.ini) file.
-To build this project on other boards compatible with fprime-arduino-cli, change the `default_toolchain: esp32` line.
+To build this project on other boards compatible with fprime-arduino-cli, change the `default_toolchain: esp32` line and install the desired board with neccessary tools associated.

-### Run
+## Run
 In order to run, the project uses serial communication through UART.
 It is neccessary to connect the USB device to the WSL machine in order to run the project inside the same environment.
 First in a PowerShell CLI in admin, install usbipd, then :

 ```